These banana bread muffins are soft and tender, perfect for breakfast, in lunch boxes or for a snack, its hard to stop at just one!

 Cover and store the muffins in a cool place (fridge or counter) for up to three days.

 As the bananas add a good amount of moisture, these muffins freeze very well.
 Pack them in an airtight container to store in the freezer for up to a month, then allow to thaw overnight in the fridge or on the counter.

 You may also like …

 ⭐️ Are you making these Banana Muffins?
 I’d love to know how they turned out in the comments!
 And please give it a star rating below!

 - a pinch ground sea salt

-- Spoon the mixture into the cupcake tray.
-Bake for 12 minutes.
+- Spoon the mixture into the muffin tray.
+Bake for 10-12 minutes, till a metal skewer inserted in the centre comes out clean.
 Cool on a wire rack before adding the frosting.